by Nebula Haze

 This outdoor plant started re-vegging, resulting in odd, twisted growth as well as smooth single-point leaves with long stems

-The leaves of a re-vegging plant may look different depending on the environment and particular strain, but you know you’re seeing symptoms of re-vegging when the leaves appear more smooth than typical leaves.
+The leaves of a re-vegging plant may look different depending on the environment and particular strain.
+Ultimately, you know it’s the symptoms of re-vegging when the leaves appear more smooth than typical leaves.
 There really aren’t any other cannabis problems that cause that particular symptom.

 Each cannabis plant expresses re-vegging a little differently!